+.50 credit

-.50 credit Prerequisite: Web Design and Teacher Recommendation This is an advanced course where learners will use a personalized approach and projects to build upon the coding skills learned in Web Design.
+Prerequisite: Web Design and Teacher Recommendation

+This is an advanced course where learners will use a personalized approach and projects to build upon the coding skills learned in Web Design.
 Learners will use available software to create websites, animations, or projects that are creative and interactive.
 A variety of web-based programs, tailored to learner interests, will be explored and utilized.
-GOOGLE/MICROSOFT APPLICATIONS

-Course #663 Semester .50 credit Note: This Class Fulfills the Technology credit required for Graduation.
-In the world beyond high school, documents are necessary for various forms of communication.
-This course will teach learners skills in Microsoft applications as well as their coordinating application in Google.
-Projects will center around documents used for word processing, spreadsheets, presentations, and desktop publishing.
-YEARBOOK Course#664 Semester .50 credit Course #665 Year 1.0 credit Prerequisite: Teacher Recommendation.
+YEARBOOK

+Course#664 Semester .50 credit Course #665 Year 1.0 credit

+Prerequisite: Teacher Recommendation.

-Course Description: In this course learners will gain skills in one or more of the following areas: page design, advanced publishing techniques, copy writing, editing and photography while producing a creative, innovative yearbook which records school memories and events.
-There is an emphasis on journalism skills in this class!
-Participants gain useful, real world skills in time management, marketing, teamwork, and design principles.
-Learners who have taken Visual Arts and Graphic Design will find themselves with an advantage over other learners without experience; however it is not a prerequisite.
+In this course learners will gain skills in one or more of the following areas: page design, advanced publishing techniques, copywriting, editing and photography while producing a creative, innovative yearbook which records school memories and events.
+Please note: this course is not the same as Yearbook Club.

-INTRODUCTION TO CODING
+COMPUTER SCIENCE 1: APP DEVELOPMENT

-Course#616 Semester .50 credit
+Course#617 Semester .50 credit

-Coding's simplest definition is that it tells a device what the user wants it to do.
-Coding improves problem solving.

-Coders take complex problems and break them down into smaller parts.
-Learners will understand what it's like to approach a problem the way a software engineer does, with logical, computational thinking.
-This logical thinking is a powerful tool in school, work, and life.
-Learners will gain foundational coding concepts, such as loops, variables, and functions.
-Learners will practice and apply their skills in a variety of ways, from puzzles and drones to openended playgrounds.
-The course may go further into more advanced code concepts, such as event handling, advanced arrays, and component-based design as learners' scope and build their own projects.
-Video for additional information regarding coding and computer science https://www.youtube.com/watch?v=nKIu9yen5nc
+Prerequisite: At least a "B" average in Intro to Coding or Teacher Recommendation.

+When you learn code, you're not only learning the language of technology, but you're also learning new ways to think and bring ideas to life.
+Students will learn key computing concepts, building a solid foundation in programming with Swift in conjunction with the use and framework of Xcode.
+They'll learn about the impact of computing and apps on society, economies, and cultures while exploring iOS app development.
+Lessons take students through the app design process: brainstorming, planning, prototyping, and evaluating an app design of their

 FAMILY AND CONSUMER SCIENCES

 INDEPENDENT LIVING (9th - 12th grade)

 Course #110 Semester .50 credit

-An exploratory course includes studies in life management, career exploration, foods and nutrition, consumer economics, life and family management and cooking lab experiences.
+An exploratory course includes studies in life management, career exploration, foods and nutrition, consumer economics. life and family management and cooking lab experiences.

 CHILD DEVELOPMENT (11th and 12th grade) PA Highlands Course #726 PA Highlands Year 1.0 credit 1.4 GPA Weight

 Child Development through the life cycle from birth to adolescence as well as family resource management, and parenting.
 Areas of interest include developing teaching strategies, theme lessons and curriculum with local child care programs, observation of children and career exploration.
 Learners will engage in hands on experiences that will prepare for post-secondary education or the work force.
 A supervised experience observing children may supplement class work.
 The course is designed for learners interested in furthering their career in the field of Early Childhood Education, Elementary Education, Child Psychology as well as for those interested in employment in this field after graduation.

 FOOD AND NUTRITION I (9th - 12th grade)

 Course #727 Semester .50 credit

 This course focuses on basic concepts of food preparation, use and care of equipment and appliances, food buying, and nutrition.
 Learners will learn to understand and apply the principles of food and nutrition and their relationship to health and well-being.
 Learners participate in classroom food labs in which they will gain practical experience in planning and preparing convenient and nutritious meals for various lifestyles.
 Learners prepare and evaluate food choices in relation to culture, health, weight and physical fitness of personal needs and/or future occupational objectives.

-FOOD AND NUTRITION II

-Course #728 Semester .50 credit

-Prerequisite: Food and Nutrition I

-Learners will go more in-depth on several of the topics discussed in Food and Nutrition I. Learners will increase their ability to apply principles of nutrition, meal planning and diet planning to meet specific health and lifestyle needs.
-Learners will increase their culinary skills through advanced recipes and preparation techniques as we study different recipes from multiple cultures around the world.
-Learners will also develop laboratory writing and reasoning skills, which incorporates scientific concepts and methods applicable to foods and nutrition.

 KINNECT